jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 It turns air and sunlight into wood.

 A tree pulls carbon dioxide out of the air, uses sunlight as the energy source to break those molecules apart, and stitches the carbon atoms together into solid wood.
 The oxygen gets released back into the air for us to breathe, while the sun's energy gets locked inside the chemical bonds of the wood like a battery being charged.
-Then, when you burn that wood, you're simply running the whole process in reverse — the carbon reunites with oxygen to form carbon dioxide again, the stored solar energy is released as heat and light, and the tree essentially dissolves back into the same air it came from.
-A burning log is just a tree giving back its borrowed sunlight.
+Then, when you burn that wood, you're simply running the whole process in reverse—the carbon reunites with oxygen to form carbon dioxide again, the stored solar energy is released as heat and light, and the tree essentially dissolves back into the same air it came from.
+After a lifetime contributing shelter, fruit, and seed, a burning log is just a tree giving back its borrowed sunlight.

 Nothing is used up, only moved and rearranged—which means every organism is quietly supplying the inputs for something else.